fuel-packages/Fuel-DbPage/README.md

 ###Notes:

-    You must set your routes to the same page controller:
+    All routes will work as normal apart from must set the default _404_ routes to your_page_controller/index:

-    '_root_' => 'your-page-controller/index', // The default route
+    '_root_' => 'your-page-controller/index', // The default route for the home page is optional

-    '_404_' => 'your-page-comtroller/index',  // The main 404 route
+    '_404_' => 'your-page-controller/index',  // The main 404 route MUST BE SET!

+    You can add any other routes you require as normal for example:

+    'admin'     => 'admin/admin',

+    'contact'   => 'contact',

+    'blog/:day/:month/:year'    => 'blog/entry',

+    etc...

 ###Features